 Bay of Islands is located four hours north of Auckland in the northern end of the North Island.
 It is comprised of approximately 150 islands and is home to Percy Island, more commonly known as Hole in the Rock.
 The English explorer Captain Cook named both Bay of Islands and Percy Islands when he laid down anchor in 1769.
-It was even found to have the second bluest skies in the world according to a list of the Top 20 bluest skies by Expedia!
+It was even found to have the second bluest skies in the world.

 A number of boat trips taking in Hole in the Rock leave from Paihia and all were similarly priced around the NZD 100 mark.